JacquesLucke/animation_nodes_manual/content/release_notes/v2_2/spline/index.md

 ## Spline From Object

 The *Spline From Object* node can now get splines from text objects.
+Additionally, a new *Apply Modifiers* input was added.

 ## Transform Spline

 The *Transform Spline* node was vectorized.

+## Set Spline Radius

+A new option to change the vectorization behavior was added.
+It is now possible to set the radius per spline or per point in each spline.

+## Bevel Spline

+The *Bevel Spline* node was added.
+The node bevels the points of a poly spline.